CTF-handbooks/ctf-handbooks.github.io/Writerside/topics/Making-a-Map-for-Capture-the-Flag.md

 # Making a Map for Capture the Flag

 ## 1. Required tools
-* Minetest version 5.6 or above.
+* Minetest version 5.7 or above.
+The latest stable version is always recommended.
   > If you don't have Minetest installed, you can download it from the [official Minetest website](https://www.minetest.net/).
   > {style="note"}
 * Capture the Flag game for Minetest.